ibm-cloudintegration/CP4I-PoT-Public/MQ/Lab_1b-CRR/Readme.md

 * [IBM MQ Knowledge Center](https://www.ibm.com/docs/en/ibm-mq/9.2?topic=mq)

-## Deploy the MQ Queue Manager with associated resources
+## Deploy the Recovery MQ Queue Manager with associated resources on recovery cluster

 1. Navigate to the *nativeha-crr* deploy directory with the following command and do the ls list command: